-Small business vs. big business.
-Which type of business creates more jobs?
-This is the question policymakers and experts are asking as they look for a way to lower unemployment numbers (stuck at over 7%) and put people back to work.
+Small business vs. big business — which typically creates more jobs?
+This is the question policymakers and experts are asking as they look for a way to lower unemployment number and put people back to work.
 Researchers have different opinions on whether small businesses, startups, or large companies are to thank for creating the most jobs.

 Dubbed the “backbone of our economy” by President Obama in several speeches, small businesses have been pointed to as having the utmost importance and impact on our recovering economy.

 “Small businesses embody the promise of America: that if you have a good idea and are willing to work hard enough, you can succeed in our country,” Obama said when he proclaimed May 15-21 to be National Small Business Week.

 According to the U.S. Small Business Administration (SBA) Office of Advocacy, small businesses have generated 64% of net new jobs over the past 15 years.
 The SBA considers companies with less than 500 employees to be “small businesses,” which encompasses 99.7% of all businesses that have employees in the U.S. under that umbrella term.

 However, a study by entrepreneurship research organization the Kauffman Foundation found that existing firms actually lost around a million more jobs that they added every year from 1977 to 2005.
 This is due to the majority of employers being uninterested in growing past a certain point; research done by the University of Chicago showed that only one in four small business are interested in expanding their business.

 The National Federation of Independent Business’s chief economist Bill Dunkelberg says that adding new jobs isn’t the only way that small companies can create jobs though.